vectara/vectara-docs/www/docs/api-reference/search-apis/search.md

 ### Reranking Configuration

-The `rerankingConfig` object enables reranking of results, to further increase relevance in certain scenarios.
-Scale users can modify the `rerankerId` of this object.
-When using `mmrConfig`, specify a `diversityBias` value between `0.0` and `1.0`.
-For details about our English cross-attentional (Scale only) and Maximal Marginal Relevance (MMR) rerankers, see [Reranking](/docs/api-reference/search-apis/reranking).
+The `rereanker` object enables reranking of results, to further increase relevance in certain scenarios.
+Scale users can modify the `reranker_id` of this object with `272725719` to use the [Multilingual Reranker v1](/docs/api-reference/search-apis/reranking#vectara-multilingual-reranker-v1).
+The MMR reranker uses the value `272725718` and also lets you specify a `diversityBias` value between `0.0` and `1.0`.

 ## Query Summarization Request - Retrieval Augmented Generation

-To use Retrieval Augmented Generation (RAG), which <Config v="names.product"/> also refers to as "Grounded Generation" -- our groundbreaking way of producing generative summaries on top of your own data -- you can submit a `SummarizationRequest` alongside your query.
-This produces a `summary` that attempts to answer the end-user's question, citing the results as references.
+To use Retrieval Augmented Generation (RAG), which <Config v="names.product"/> also refers to as "Grounded Generation" -- our groundbreaking way of producing generative summaries on top of your own data -- you can submit a `summarization` that attempts to answer the end-user's question, citing the results as references.
 For more information, read about [Retrieval Augmented Generation](/docs/learn/grounded-generation/grounded-generation-overview).

-The `summary` object enables you to tailor the results of the query summarization.
-Growth users can specify the `maxSummarizedResults` and `responseLang`.
+The `summarization` object enables you to tailor the results of the query summarization.
+Growth users can specify the `max_summarized_results` and `response_language`.

 ## Factual Consistency Score